 Using trends for binary option trading

-Even though binary options are really simple to understand and to use, it would be foolish to assume that you can earn an income without having a clear trading strategy.
+Even though binary options are really simple to understand and to use, it would be foolish to assume that you can earn an income without having a disciplined trading strategy.
 Binary options are relatively straightforward instruments, as the retail investor is only required to predict whether the price of an asset will go up or down.
 Analysing, identifying and predicting trend lines can thus represent a huge advantage to implement successful binary option strategies.

 As a reminder, a support line can be drawn by the lower price extremes.
 Most support lines are uptrend support lines where the asset price tends to bounce and resume its uptrend pattern.
 An experienced binary option trader will thus buy a High binary option around the support line level, as the probability of a rebound is much higher around this level.